2015 Sewing Educators Yearbook

 firstname.lastname@example.org • www.shesewsfine.com

 Diane Faulkner has been sewing since she was a child.
 She has owned her own custom sewing and alterations business and has taught classes for 25+ years.
 Her passion is to teach others to love all aspects of sewing: sergers, garment construction, fitting, wearable art, embroidery, and embroidery software!
 Diane is a Palmer/Pletsch Certified Instructor, a member of the Sewing Educators Alliance, and the Association of Sewing & Design Professionals.
-As an independent educator she has taught classes all over the southeast.
 Her more popular classes include serger classes from the basics to advanced techniques (any brand); Viking/Pfaff, Janome and Brother software classes; the Origami Jacket (adapted from Shirley Adams); Patterns from RTW; Pant Fitting; and Updated Sewing Techniques.
-Diane knows the impact classes can have in promoting merchandise and adding to the bottom line in an independent dealership.
+Diane knows the impact classes have in promoting merchandise and adding to the bottom line in an independent dealership.
 Her goal is to promote sewing to a new generation of potential customers.

 S and H Presents